Baptoaster/Project-Gamebook/README.txt

 - Go to the OneDrive link : https://oxymis-my.sharepoint.com/:f:/g/personal/b_perrin6_stu-bellecour_fr/EnXw8BFjch9PqmwB6KYiW50BfdXkxuAiKhc7WK-tGIUJ8A?e=i0eHe8
 - Go to Builds File
 - Download the Latest Version of the .exe program
+- Download the Chapter-1.txt to test the program

 HOW TO EXECUTE :
 - Double-click on the .exe once downloaded